19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) notwithstanding paragraph (i), where the Board is satisfied of the occurrence of any event prescribed in any regulations made under section 77(1) for the purposes of this paragraph, the member, the person referred to in paragraph (c) or any other person having an interest in the immovable property may, with the approval of the Board, have the charge cancelled.

-[Act 23 of 2012 wef 01/01/2013]
+[23/2012]

-### Order of court for transfer or sale of HDB flat in relation to which charge has been constituted under section 21B (1)
+### Order of court for transfer or sale of HDB flat in relation to which charge has been constituted under section 21B(1)

 27F\.—(1) Where —